 Similar to Strength A. The athlete should aim to become even stronger in this phase.

-Hills should be replaced in this phase with speed endurance sessions that are initially longer repetitions e.g. 2 x 300m but progress toward shorter repetitions of 100-150m.
+Hills should be replaced in this phase with speed endurance sessions that initially have longer repetitions, e.g., 2 x 300m, but progress toward shorter repetitions of 100-150m.

 Maximum speed development should stay the same as in Conditioning B.